Step by Step Guide for Cleaning Your Own Dryer Vent

 The first step is to unplug the dryer.
 If your dryer runs off gas, turn the supply valve off.
 (Consult a professional cleaning company if you’re uncomfortable cleaning your gas-powered dryer.)

-Pull the dryer out from the wall and look for the dryer duct and disconnect it.
+Pull the dryer out from the wall, look for the dryer duct, and disconnect it.
 You may need to remove tape or clamps to do so.

 Step 2: Vacuum the Back of the Dryer and the Vent

 With the dryer duct disconnected, use your vacuum to suction lint out of the hole.
-Then use your host attachment to suction lint out of the vent opening.
+Then, use your hose attachment to suction the lint out of the vent opening.

 Step 3: Brush Out the Vent